Skip to main content

 Lunar New Year

-Lunar New Year - Welcome the Year of the Snake!
+Lunar New Year - Welcome the Year of the Horse!
 Lunar New Year is the most important celebration in Chinese culture, also celebrated across Asia.
 Enjoy family reunions, special foods, red envelopes, and festivities!

 About Lunar New Year

-History & Origins
+History & origins

 Enjoy traditional foods like dumplings.
 Give red envelopes (hongbao).
 Clean your home.
 Watch lion and dragon dances.
 Attend cultural celebrations.
 Learn about your Chinese zodiac animal.